dev-nii-nartey/AdvLab/README.md

 ## Overview

-This Spring Boot application demonstrates basic authentication and authorization features using Spring Security.
+This Spring Boot application demonstrates Spring Boot Security Core Concepts using basic authentication and authorization features.
 It includes a secured page with role-based access control and a protected admin-only area.

 ## Features